KielCruey/blog/src/content/posts/cmake-series-1-setting-up-cmake.md

 Once again, the configuration and generation step should build without errors!

 :::warning
 However there's pitfall with this, if you exit your CLI, the export variable (CMAKE_GENERATOR) gets erased, so it's only temporary.
-Try it out, close your CLI and type in the standard "cmake -B build -S .".
+Try it out!
+Close your CLI, delete the build folder, and type in the standard "cmake -B build -S .".
 You will see it throws an error again.
 :::

 ## Building Stage